The Palm (restaurant): The Palm today

 Tony Kornheiser, co-anchor of ESPN's Emmy-winning sports television show Pardon the Interruption and former journalist for Newsday, The New York Times, and The Washington Post, visits the Washington location frequently.
-In recent years, fans of his eponymous D.C. radio show - who refer to themselves as "Littles" - have been known to send or leave notes for Kornheiser at the restaurant, many of which he reads on the air.
+In recent years, fans of his eponymous D.C. radio show—who refer to themselves as "Littles"—have been known to send or leave notes for Kornheiser at the restaurant, many of which he reads on the air.
 Additionally, several of the fan-written parody songs that Kornheiser has featured as part of the show's mailbag segment have centered around the Palm and its prominent role in the host's life.

-In February 2020, Houston billionaire Tilman Fertitta signed a $50 million deal to acquire The Palm steakhouse chain out of bankruptcy.